|B A R E L Y B A D W E B S I T E|

 It is a remarkable performance, and you can get an appreciation of it from any number of nature documentaries.

 I wish I could express accurately how interesting Jimmie was to me.
 At first it was because he was like a really great dog, like a super pet.
-But after a short while I came to recognize that he was a lot smarter than that, more nearly human, more worthy of my respect.
+But after a short while I came to recognize that he was a lot smarter than that, more nearly human, more worthy of my consideration and my respect.

 I am all in favor of more people learning more about more animals, but in the case of an animal such as Jimmie I am not sure zoos are the right place.